Terrible news this morning as WFTV is reporting a man has died in an industrial…

 The crowds are a different story, however, and November is a big mess with a high variance in attendance.
 If you go during the first week, crowds are lighter like in October, but that means you will miss the Christmas decorations.

-Veterans Day (November 11) is busy like Columbus Day, but since it happens on a Wednesday in 2020, there should be crowds on either side of it and hard to predict.
+Veterans Day (November 11) is busy like Columbus Day, and since it happens on a Thursday in 2021, there should be crowds on either side of it.
 Thanksgiving week is the second-worst week for crowds in Disney World and should be avoided at all costs.

 Keep in mind, the closer you get to a holiday, the higher the prices are going to be, so it’s hard to find a deal in November.